-We believe that the effectiveness of the work we do stems from our theory that each persons journey is unique.
-We are convinced that a "one size fits all" approach can leave people at great risk of relapse.
+I believe that the effectiveness of the work we do together stems from the theory that each person's journey is unique.
+I'm convinced that a "one size fits all" approach can leave people at great risk of relapse.
 Many inpatient treatment programs don't go far enough in addressing the specific needs of the client.